ThibautGery/docker-logging-example/article.md

 with Elasticsearch and Kibana.
 It has lots of plugins.
 [Fluentd](http://www.fluentd.org/) describes itself as an open source data collector for unified logging layer.
 Docker provides a [driver](https://docs.docker.com/engine/reference/logging/fluentd/) to push logs directly into Fluentd.
-It also has lots of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
+It also has a lot of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
 Elasticsearch.

-I chose Fluentd because Docker pushes it, [Kubernetes](http://kubernetes.io/) (an important Docker project) uses it.
+I chose Fluentd because Docker pushes it, and [Kubernetes](http://kubernetes.io/) (an important Docker project) uses it.
 Furthermore Elasticsearch's plugin plays well with Kibana.

 ### Infrastructure

-We could use two types of infrastructure: classic with servers or cloud.
+We could use two types of infrastructure: either a classical architecture with servers or cloud.
 I chose to use the classic one for simplicity.

-We now need two servers, one for our application and Fluentd and one for our database, Elasticsearch and Kibana.
+Therefore two servers are needed, one for our application and Fluentd and one for our database, Elasticsearch and Kibana.

 ### Process